melchanatan/melchanatan/README.md

 # 👋 Hi, I’m mel chanatan
-  👀 I’m interested in Web development, Machine learning, Robotic 🌱 I’m currently learning React.js
+  👀 I’m interested in Web development, Machine learning and Robotic
+  🌱 I’m currently learning React.js

 Check out more of my Project and learning at